ECW-MYRP supports education in emergency partners to validate education needs assessment for South Sudan.

 “Most of the returnees are coming to a village without school, but before they left, there were schools.
 However, most have expressed interest in joining TVET to earn skills for making a living.”

-This is in line with ECW’s objective of ensuring that out-of-school children (OOSC) in priority areas have flexible, responsive routes into learning opportunities that support their transition into further levels of education and their holistic wellbeing and development.
+The TVET opportunity is in line with ECW’s objective of ensuring that out-of-school children (OOSC) in priority areas have flexible, responsive routes into learning opportunities that support their transition into further levels of education and their holistic wellbeing and development.

 Some of the needs projected by the respondents include regular payment of teachers’ salaries, rehabilitation of school infrastructure, including classrooms, supply of teaching and learning materials, school equipment such as benches and chalkboards, school feeding programs, and assistive devices for persons living with disabilities, among others.

-Written by Daniel Danis/Save the Children
+Story by Daniel Danis/Save the Children